Cheers! Local vineyards you’ll love

 What?
 Giffords Hall is a family-run vineyard planted around 25 years ago on the site of an ancient glacial riverbed (good soil for grapes apparently!).

 Where?
 You’ll find Giffords a few miles outside Bury St Edmunds in the pretty village of Hartest.
 In the summer vineyard tours and tastings are available and The Cellar Door Shop sells some lovely gifty bits including candles, cards, and glassware.
-There is also a cafe which opens at weekends during the summer.

 How do I try?
 You can buy directly from the vineyard or find bottles at the Suffolk Food Hall and Waitrose.